Learning Soft Constraints From Constrained Expert Demonstrations: Approach

-\textbf{Choice of $\lambda$.} The choice of $\lambda$ is crucial here.
-A small $\lambda$ means that in the second step, the gradient of $\mbox{ReLU}(g(y))$ does not interfere with the optimization of $f(y)$, however, $y$ may not stay feasible during the soft loss optimization, which is why the correction step is even more important to ensure some notion of feasibility.
-Conversely, a large $\lambda$ means that minimizing the soft loss is more likely to ensure feasibility, and the correction step may be omitted.
-This is precisely what we do for the proposed optimizations.
-Namely, we perform approximate forward constrained RL (\eqref{crl}) using $\lambda=0$ with the correction step, and constraint adjustment (\eqref{cost-adjustment}/\eqref{cost-adjustment2}) using a high $\lambda$ and without the correction step.
+Note that the choice of $\lambda$ is crucial here.
+In fact, we plan to use the penalty method to optimize both \Cref{crl} and \Cref{cost-adjustment2}, using different $\lambda$ for each case.
+A small $\lambda$ means that in the soft loss optimization subprocedure (\Cref{eqn:soft-loss}), the gradient update of $\mbox{ReLU}(g(y))$ is miniscule in comparison to the gradient update of $f(y)$, because of which $y$ may not stay within the feasible region during the soft loss optimization.
+In this case, the feasibility projection subprocedure is important to ensure the overall requirement of feasibility is met (even if exact feasibility cannot be guaranteed).
+Conversely, a large $\lambda$ means that minimizing the soft loss is likely to ensure feasibility, and the feasibility projection subprocedure may therefore be omitted.
+This forms the basis for our proposed optimization procedures (see Algorithms \ref{alg:icl-crl} and \ref{alg:icl-ca} for the exact steps of these procedures).
+Namely, we perform forward constrained RL (\Cref{crl}) using $\lambda=0$ with the feasibility projection subprocedure, and constraint adjustment (\Cref{cost-adjustment} / \Cref{cost-adjustment2}) using a moderate/high $\lambda$ and without the feasibility projection subprocedure.

+\reb{It should be noted that out of the two procedures represented by \Cref{crl} and \Cref{cost-adjustment2}, the constrained RL procedure can still be replaced by any equivalent algorithm that solves \Cref{crl} efficiently.
+Even in that case, the primary optimization objectives remain the same as expressed in \Cref{crl}, \Cref{cost-adjustment} and \Cref{cost-adjustment2}.
+However, our preferred method for solving \Cref{cost-adjustment2} is using a penalty formulation as described.}